 How are you doing with so much change?

 As uncertainty continues to reign during these times, many of us are weary and fatigue about planning for an uncertain future has set in.
 As a result, many worries may weigh on your mind.
 What will happen to my job?
 Can I go to that wedding?
-What do I do when I feel helpless/confused/angry/outraged/scared as I watch the news?
+What do I do when I feel helpless/confused/angry/outraged/scared?
 Should I travel?
 Is it safe to send my child to school this fall?
 When will this all get better?
 Will I be forced to home school again?
 Are my loved ones going to be okay?
 Is it safe to go out with my friends?
 Do I have to wear a mask everywhere I go?
 What if I get sick?

 Less chaos, more “normal” please